petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments.md

 ![Build content pages and templates with fragments.](./using-fragments/images/01.png)

 Liferay provides a variety of fragments out-of-the-box, but you can develop custom fragments using the [page fragment editor](../../developer-guide/reference/fragments/page-fragment-editor-interface-reference.md) or [Fragments Toolkit](../../developer-guide/developing-page-fragments/using-the-fragments-toolkit.md).
 Additionally, you can [embed Liferay widgets](../../developer-guide/reference/fragments/fragment-specific-tags-reference.md#including-widgets-within-a-fragment) into fragments or add editable fields.
 See [Developing Page Fragments](../../developer-guide/developing-page-fragments/developing-fragments-intro.md) to learn more.

+If you are working with forms, you can personalize your form fields by [mapping them to custom form fragments](./using-fragments/personalizing-custom-forms-using-form-fragments.md).

 All page fragments are organized into sets, which group related fragments for easier management and use.
 Each fragment set can include common resources accessible to all the fragments.
 See [Including Default Resources in Page Fragments](../../developer-guide/developing-page-fragments/including-default-resources-with-fragments.md) for more information.